tonykieling/tweeter/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/>.
+3. Start the web server using the `node server/index.js` command.
 4. Go to <http://localhost:8080/> in your browser.
 5. For development and test purposes, there is a file in server/lib/util/mongo_example.js which cleans and starts the database with 3 documents.